 RTI Applied Dynamic Analysis of the Global Economy (RTI ADAGE™)

-The RTI Applied Dynamic Analysis of the Global Economy (RTI ADAGE™) model is a recursive dynamic, multi-region and multi-sector CGE model projecting the global/regional economy from 2010 to 2050 at 5-year time steps.
+Dr. Yongxia Cai leads the development of the RTI Applied Dynamic Analysis of the Global Economy (RTI ADAGE™) model; it is a recursive dynamic, multi-region and multi-sector CGE model projecting the global/regional economy from 2010 to 2050 at 5-year time steps.
 The model uses the MPSGE framework, includes fossil fuel energy (coal, gas, oil, electricity), renewable energy (hydro, nuclear, wind, solar, bioenergy), highly detailed sectors on agriculture, bioenergy, land cover and land use change.
 With the capacity of modeling all greenhouse gas emission (GHG) (including emission from land use change), marginal abatement cost of GHG emissions, and mitigation options (carbon tax and cap-and-trade), the model is capable of examining the interactions among agriculture, energy, climate mitigation and performing public analysis for food, energy and environmental issues at both regional and global scope.

 Dynamic GTAP Model (GDyn-E-BIO)

-A recursive dynamic version of Global Trade Policy Analysis (GTAP) CGE model developed at RTI, capable of examining agriculture, bioenergy, land usge change, climate change policies, international trade, and other environmental policies.
+Dr. Dileep Birur leads the development of a recursive dynamic version of Global Trade Policy Analysis (GTAP) CGE model developed at RTI, capable of examining agriculture, bioenergy, land usage change, climate change policies, international trade, and other environmental policies.
 GDyn-E-BIO model includes 25 global regions and 45 sectors consisting of highly disaggregated agriculture sector with 13 crops and crop-residue, 10 types of first- and second-generation biofuels, and Agro-Ecological Zonal (AEZ) classification of land use and land cover types.
 The model starts with a base year 2004, and is capable of projecting the global economy forward until 2050 with either annual or 5-year time steps.